PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

  ```
  sudo ufw allow 22
  ```
- 2. Port 41443/tcp for the browser view.
+ 2. Port 41443/tcp for the browser view (Cockpit of the IndsutrialPI 4).
  ```
  sudo ufw allow 41443/tcp
  ```